 This message does not seem to be catching on, because according to the American Council of Life Insurers, as many as 63% of all new policies currently being sold are Whole Life.

 So basically, high Whole Life sales have become the “great insurance agent scam”!

 Now, before I fill you in on why we think those of you contemplating Whole Life should avoid it, I want to be candid.
 There are absolutely situations where this kind of policy is beneficial – but this applies to only a very small number of people.
 For the most part, you should avoid Whole Life like the plague!

 Here at Huntley Wealth, we feel that most Americans would be better off buying Term insurance than Whole Life.
-Most people only need life insurance for a portion of their lives because children leave the nest, and many will gradually pay
+Most people only need life insurance for a portion of their lives because children leave the nest, and many will gradually payoff their mortgage.

 It makes more sense to buy a 20 or 30 year Term policy and invest the savings for your retirement through instruments such as a 401(k), an IRA, mutual funds or other investment vehicles.